Advice for Hackertoberfest First Timers and Noobs:

 Welcome!

 Thanks for choosing to work on open source code.
-You may be motivated by personal development, a career in programming, or a really comfy t-shirt.
+You may be motivated by personal development, a career in programming, or a really awesome customized digital badge.
 All of these are valid reasons.
 There are other reasons too, including “because I felt like it”, and that’s OK, too.

 Looking for issues: